Equivariant instanton homology: The dualizing complex and Tate homology

 We won't prove Klein's uniqueness theorem that these axioms do uniquely characterize Tate cohomology, but rather use it as motivation that we have the correct definition.
 (It seems likely that some variation of his argument works in this context.)

-In addition to the above, it is important to observe that there is a natural left action of $C^-_A(R)$ on $D_A$, and hence on $B(M, A, D_A)$; the norm map $N_M$ is easily seen to be $C^-_A(R)$-equivariant.
+In addition to the above, it is important to observe that there is a natural left action of $C^-_A(R)$ on $D_A$.
+This action commutes with the left action of $A$ described at the beginning of this section, and hence the formula defines a dg-module structure of $C^-_A(R)$ on $B(M, A, D_A).$ The norm map $N_M$ is easily seen to be $C^-_A(R)$-equivariant.
 Therefore, the mapping cone inherits the structure of a left $C^-_A(R)$-module, and the natural map $C^-_A(M) \to C^\infty_A(M)$ is a module homomorphism.